NickKononenko/NickKononenko/README.md

 - 👀 I’m interested in Frontend development
 - 🌱 I’m currently learning React
 - 💞️ I’m looking to collaborate on ...
-- 📫 This is my email Address: kononenko0812@gmail.com
+- 📫 This is my email address: kononenko0812@gmail.com